teja-tc/tooclarity/frontend/ESLINT_GUIDE.md

 2. **Enable caching** in CI/CD
 3. **Run linting in parallel** for large codebases
 4. **Use `--max-warnings 0`** only in production builds
+5. for **Unsplash URLs** use "unoptimized" prop bcoz, unsplash have already optimized CDNs

 ## Migration Guide